Reason for jaw clenching. Bruxism in adults: a harmless condition or a dangerous problem

 • insomnia or restless sleep.

 6. Osteopathy.
-According to osteopathic science, grinding teeth is nothing more than the body's desire to restore normal craniosacral rhythm.
-In adults, this problem often occurs due to problems with the spine, unsuccessful dental prosthetics, and a host of other reasons.
+According to osteopathic science, teeth grinding is nothing more than the body’s desire to restore normal craniosacral rhythm.
+In adults, this problem often occurs due to problems with the spine, unsuccessful dental prosthetics and a host of other reasons.

 A good osteopath can help get rid of bruxism